cevikm91/UnitTestCases/README.md

-IN PROGRESS!
 This project is a replica to my project at "computeruniverse" in the year 2020.
-As a Praktikant I made a Prototype to run UI-Tests for one Abteilung.
+As a trainee I made a Prototype to run UI-tests for one department.
+It makes UI-tests for the Application "Notepad++".
-It should:
--• Erstellung eines Prototyps für das Vorabtesten der ERP-Software • Ermittlung manuelle Testfälle von zunächst einem Fachbereich • Generierung von UI-Tests der zuvor ermittelten Testfälle Ergebnis: • Erfolgreiche Ausführung von UI-Tests für einen Fachbereich
--
--
--